1. Who is on the conference faculty?

 a) a name badge

-b) a personalized letter with the breakout sessions and any critiques you selected during online registration
+b) a personalized letter with the breakout sessions you selected during online registration

 Conference folders are alphabetized by last name.
 If you registered online with a pen name, your folder will be under that name.
 Changes to breakout sessions are not possible due to space issues.

 5. Will food be provided at the conference?

 Complimentary beverages—Complimentary coffee and hot tea will be available throughout the conference near the bookstore.

 Saturday lunch—Lunch on Saturday is NOT included in your conference tuition.
 You have several options for lunch on Saturday:

 a) You can bring your own lunch.

 b) You can purchase your own lunch at the hotel or in a nearby restaurant.
 (See the Midsouth dining map and be aware you only have 75 minutes for lunch.)

 c) You can order a box lunch for $29 when you register for the conference.